AdaCore/spark2014/docs/guidance/main.rst

 has the syntax of an aggregate.
 This annotation is usually not useful on functions, as SPARK functions have only one output (its result), which in general depends on all its inputs.
-In its more complete form, the ``Depends`` contract allows specifing precisely on which inputs each output depends:
+In its more complete form, the ``Depends`` contract allows specifying precisely the inputs for which each output depends:

 .. code-block:: ada